West Donegal Township, Pennsylvania

 West Donegal Township is a township in northwestern Lancaster County, Pennsylvania, United States.
 The population was 8,870 at the 2020 census.

 History

 The township derives its name from Donegal, a town in Ireland.
 The original township of Donegal was organized by the court of Chester County in 1722, and was one of the two townships which composed Lancaster County at the time of its erection in 1729.
 On June 24, 1838, a division was effected, whereby the old township was constituted into two townships, to be separately and distinctly recognized as East Donegal and West Donegal.

 R.E.
 Pierson Quarry Controversy

 R.E.
 Pierson Materials is a corporation from New Jersey that has a location in Rheems, a town in West Donegal.
-They are recently facing controversy for expanding their quarry into thirty acres of farmland.
+They are recently facing controversy for their ongoing attempt to expand their quarry into thirty acres of farmland.

-A council meeting was recently held in which over 12 people spoke against the rezoning of the farmland.
-Margaretta S. Lisi of Heisey Quarry Road was one of them.
-She stated that she was "flabbergasted" about the matter.
-Her 12-year-old grandson, Ben Koser, urged Pierson not to "take away the magic of the farmland."
-Erik Hume, representing Pierson, falsely claimed that the rezoning would be further away from any residences than the current quarry.
-A resident was heard mocking Hume during the meeting and was asked by a board member to stop.
-“The windows shake and rattle,” said Jennifer Pollock, a resident living near the rezone area.
-Margaretta's lawyer, Veronica Morrison of the Mette, Evans & Woodside law firm, repeatedly claimed that the hearing was not advertised correctly.
-Township solicitor Josele Cleary argued back that it was advertised correctly.
-The matter ended up being tabled, and it will be heard about again as soon as next month.

-As of October 2021, It has been decided by the council that the thirty acres of land will be expanded.
-Chairman Douglas Hottenstein, Treasurer Eric Kreider, and Member Ralph Horne voted in favor of R.E.
-Pierson.
-Vice-Chairman Roger Snyder was the only member to vote against the quarry.
-Secretary Philip Dunn was absent from the meeting.

 History

 The settlers of West Donegal were of Scots-Irish descent and were primarily farmers who were drawn to the area by the rich soils and plentiful streams.
 Thus the abundant produce provided by the land was able to be made into flour by the many mills which sprang up in the area.

 Early settlers, Arthur Patterson and others, organized a Presbyterian Church at Donegal in 1726, and erected the old church edifice at that time.
 The first three pastors of it were from Scotland.
 Bartram Galbraith, grandson of James Galbraith, was Lieutenant for Lancaster County, the first three years of the Revolution, and many members of that family served in various official positions, as also did Alexander Lowrey and several of that family.